Hardcoreprawn/architecture/input/posts/principles/Be-Suspicious.md

 ---
 Title: Be Suspicious
-Published: 28/04/2023
+Published: 26/04/2023
-Description: Don't assume people will do the right things.
+Lead: Don't assume people will do the right things.
 Whether by malice or ignorance, users will try to break your app.
 Draft: true
 Tags:
   - Architectural Principles